git4example/genai-fsx-workshop-on-eks-auto/content/300_module3_replication/330_RegionalFailoverAndSwitch.md

 the **work-dir** is the location that mount location of your Persistent Volume Claim.
 ![vllm_02](/static/images/vllm_02.png)

-Lets inspect whats in this volumes
+Lets inspect what's stored in this Persistent Volume

 :::code{showCopyAction=true showLineNumbers=true language=bash}
 cd /work-dir/
 ls -ll
 :::

-You can see the Mistral Model is stored here.
+You can see the Mistral-7B Model is stored here.
 Lets have a look at what the model data structure looks like.

 :::code{showCopyAction=true showLineNumbers=true language=bash}
 cd Mistral-7B-Instruct-v0.2/